Ced30/GGL-Documentation/API/GGL_Functions/GGL_find_sub_anywhere.md

 | Returns:  | a GGL_sub, or -1 |
 |--         |                             --|

-Looks through all GGL_containers to find the GGL_sub which has the same "GROUP_ID" as "pGGL_ID"
+Looks through all GGL_containers to find the GGL_sub which has the same "GROUP_ID" as "pGGL_ID" and returns it

 # [Back](https://github.com/Ced30/GML-GUI-Library-GGL-Documentation/blob/main/API/GGL_Functions.md)